Review by Frank Plowright

-Mark Buckingham, now installed as the primary pencil artist, and Steve Leialoha as his inker, deliver the usual fine artwork, with Buckingham becoming more experimental with his storytelling.
+Mark Buckingham (sample art), now installed as the primary pencil artist, and Steve Leialoha as his inker, deliver the usual fine artwork, with Buckingham becoming more experimental with his storytelling.
 They’re both back for the next volume, and March of the Wooden Soldiers is the first real Fables epic.

 Storybook Love forms the bulk of the content to be found in Fables Deluxe Edition volume two.
 It’s a hardback volume printed on gloss paper instead of pulp stock, and with sturdier binding.
 The slight downside is that some pages have elements lost in the centre guttering.
 It’s better presented in 2019’s first bulky Fables Compendium.